temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 :::

 [Frontend Service](/clusters/#frontend-service) logs can show which parts of the Cluster aren't working.
-In order for the error to appear, there has to be a service pod or container up and running.
+For the error to appear, a service pod or container must be up and running.

-OSS users can verify that the [Frontend Service](/clusters#frontend-service) is connected and running by using `tctl`.
+OSS users can verify that the Frontend Service is connected and running by using `tctl`.

 ```